Topping last season's 25 wins might be a given at this stage for the Pasco-Hernando Community College softball team.

 "It's definitely local flavor this year," Ryan said.
 "They know each other.
 They're in familiar territory."

 Even the sophomore newcomer is a familiar face.
-Shauna Kortas, who played at Ridgewood, transferred after a season at South Florida CC.
+Shauna Kortas, who played at Ridgewood, transfered after a season at South Florida CC.

 In leadoff hitter Slate and Seaman, who bats second, PHCC boasts two tablesetters who were among Pasco County's leading run producers and average leaders for four seasons.
 And Seaman played on three state tournament qualifiers at River Ridge.